balart40/pointer-of-pointers-obsidian/DigitalLibrary/Books/How-To-Do-The-Work.md

 It's very common for parent-figures to project their own unresolved traumas onto their children,

 When even well-meaning parent figures react under the influence of their own unconscious wounds, they instead of offering guidance, may attempt to control, micromanage  o coerce the a child to follow their will.

+We learn what a relationship looks like from watching those closest to us in relationships.

+We learn how to feel bout our bodies y observing how our parents feel about their bodies.

+We learn whether or not to prioritize self care.

+How many aspects of your life have you actually chosen -- and how many have you inherited?

+This reckoning, often unearths deep reservoirs of pain, sadness, and even anger that have long been suppressed so that you could, at least on a surface level, function and move on.

+How a parent-figure treated you as a child is not a reflection of who you are.

+Or even who they are.

+You don't need to be a reflection of their unprocessed trauma.
+## The archetypes of childhood trauma

+### Having a Parent Who Denies Your Reality

+When a parent-figure denies a child's reality, they are unconsciously teaching the child to reject their intuition, their "gut" feeling.

+We learn that our judgement cannot be trusted and look to others to shape our reality.

+Through repeated similar experiences, a child is taught that their perception of reality and related emotional experiences are not trustworthy.